tabarra/txAdmin/docs/recipe.md

 ### `write_file`
 Writes or appends data to a file.
 If not in the append mode, the file will be overwritten and the directory structure will be created if it doesn't exists.
 This is an implementation of [fs-extra.outputFile()](https://github.com/jprichardson/node-fs-extra/blob/HEAD/docs/outputFile.md) and Node's default `fs.appendFile()`.
-- `file:` The path of the file to be written to.
+- `file`: The path of the file to be written to.
-- `append:` *(optional, boolean)* When set to true, the data will be appended to the end of the target file instead of overwriting everything.
+- `append`: *(optional, boolean)* When set to true, the data will be appended to the end of the target file instead of overwriting everything.
-- `data:` The data to be written to the target path.
+- `data`: The data to be written to the target path.
 ```yaml
 # Append example
 - action: write_file